TaraKeck/UFOs/README.md

 ## Additional Recommendations
 - One recommondation to improve the site would be for the funtionallity and UX, creating drop down lists for the current values.
+- Second recommendation to improve the site would be to have information or contact information at the bottom (footer) of the site.
+Since there may be dates/areas that have information that may have not been documented it would be a way to have users interact and contact with this information.
+It could also act as intake box for suggestion for the site, general inquiries and engaging.